How to adjust textured 3D materials after LT conversion

 This method allows you to adjust the texture part based on that layer.

-It depends on the situation, but when converting into a raster layer, it is best to turn off the setting that is affected by light sources.
+It depends on the situation, but when converting to a raster layer, it is best to turn off "Affected by light source."

 Convert the 3D layer to a raster layer using "Convert Layer."